Actindo-AG/Documentation/Fulfillment/Overview/01_General.md

 - Integrations to numerous fulfillers - either directly via API or via our Actindo DataHub are readily available
 - Easy connections to external logistics and fulfillment providers
-- Automated selection of defined package types and carriers depending on user-defined criteria
+- Automated selection of defined packaging types and carriers depending on user-defined criteria
 - Real-time access to updated information on shipment status based on fulfiller's feedback

 ## Prerequisites